Moshulu: History

 In 1935, the Moshulu was bought for $12,000 by Gustaf Erikson.
 On 14 March 1935, when the contract was signed, Captain Gunnar Boman took over the ship and sailed it to Port Victoria.
 Gustaf Erikson had her operate in the grain trade from Australia to Europe.
-In 1937, John Albright sailed on her as a young seaman.
-During the period of Erikson ownership the working language of the ship was Swedish, even though it sailed under the Finnish flag.
-The ship's home port at the time, Mariehamn, is in the Swedish-speaking autonomous Finnish area Åland.
+During the period of Erikson's ownership the working language of the ship was Swedish, even though it sailed under the Finnish flag; the ship's home port at the time, Mariehamn, is in Swedish-speaking Åland, an autonomous region of Finland.

-At the end of 1938, the ship left Belfast for Port Lincoln and Port Victoria, in South Australia, under the command of Captain Mikael Sjögren and with 18-year-old Eric Newby as an apprentice seaman; Newby later became a famous travel writer.
-Moshulu arrived in Queenstown (Cobh, Ireland) on June 10, 1939, after 91 days at sea, winning the last race of square-rigged sailing ships between Australia and Europe.
+At the end of 1938, the ship left Belfast for Port Lincoln and Port Victoria, in South Australia, under the command of Captain Mikael Sjögren and with 18-year-old Eric Newby as an apprentice seaman; Newby went on to become a travel writer and wrote about his experiences of that voyage in the book The Last Grain Race (1956).
+Moshulu arrived in Queenstown (Cobh, Ireland) on 10 June 1939, after 91 days at sea, winning the last race of square-rigged sailing ships between Australia and Europe.